 - No organization of records and/or documents. - Many missing records and/or documents.

-1.02.05: Are all records and test results that can have an impact on the food safety program reviewed and signed off by the person responsible for the food safety program?
+1.02.05: Are all records and test results that can have an impact on the food safety program verified by a qualified person independent of the individual(s) completing the records?